systemslab/popper-paper/paper/paper.md

 and common understanding that enables them to more effectively communicate reproducible science.
-By having popular tools such as Docker/Ansible as a lingua franca for researchers, and Popper to guide them in how to structure their paper repos, we can expedite collaboration and at the same time benefit from all the new advances done in the cloud-computing/DevOps world.
+By having popular tools such as Docker/Ansible as a lingua franca for researchers, and Popper to guide them in how to structure their paper repositories, we can expedite collaboration and at the same time benefit from all the new advances done in the DevOps world.

 ## Perfect is the enemy of good